 You’ll find various scenic riding areas at nearby Utah state parks, including Coral Pink Sand Dunes and Sand Hollow.
 With Zion National Park’s multicolored cliffs as the backdrop and soft sands at your feet, the ATV experience here is truly unique.

-Consider ATV rentals Zion National Park from outfitters like ATV Adventures, which offers guided ATV and jeep-UTV tours near Zion National Park.
+Consider ATV rentals Zion National Park from outfitters like these top-rated rentals, which offer guided ATV and Jeep-UTV tours near Zion National Park.

 8. Swimming and river tubing

 If you’re looking for Zion National Park swimming, there are plenty of opportunities here.
 The park is home to the Virgin River, one of the principal carvers of the canyon.
 During summer, families flock to the river to take a dip or go river-tubing.

 If you’re looking for an off-the-beaten-path escapade, head to the Pine Creek Waterfall (no permit required) near the Pine Creek Bridge.